chibby025/Python-Data-Science/README.md

 # Python-Data-Science
-This contains python analytics codes
+This contains python analytics codes for employee data